 About the Authors

 Saby Labor is a higher education innovator and founder of a coaching and consulting organization called Resilient Campus, focused on issues of inclusion and leadership development.
 She has a master’s degree in Postsecondary Administration and Student Affairs from the University of Southern California and is currently a doctoral candidate in the Higher Education Administration program at St. Cloud State University.
 Kayley Robsham is the Community Engagement Manager at Check I’m Here with a passion for the creation and promotion of inclusive campus cultures for college students.
-She has a master’s degree in College Student Personnel from The University Rhode Island.
+She has a master’s degree in College Student Personnel from The University of Rhode Island.
 Follow them and tweet them at @ResilientCampus & @kayleyrobsham!

-This post is part of a two part series.
 Catch the first post here.

 Education Advisory Board.
 (April 22, 2015).
 Why being a new student can feel like playing ‘Chutes and Ladders’.
 Retrieved from https://www.eab.com/daily-briefing/2015/04/22/three-challenges-facing-community-colleges